 It’s no surprise this budgeting method exploded in popularity: the videos are usually aesthetically pleasing and have an almost addictive quality to them.

-While cash stuffing videos are satisfying to watch, there’s a lot more to it than putting cash into pretty envelopes.
+While the videos are satisfying to watch, there’s a lot more to it than putting cash into pretty envelopes.
 Cash stuffing requires self-discipline and commitment to work.
 Here’s how to do it:

 1. Determine your budget